msavin/SteveJobs/README.md

 **The new 5.0 introduces async/await support to work seamlessly with Meteor 3.0+.!** It can run hundreds of jobs in seconds with minimal CPU impact, making it a reasonable choice for many applications.
 To get started, check out the <a href="https://github.com/msavin/SteveJobs..meteor.jobs.scheduler.queue.background.tasks/blob/master/DOCUMENTATION.md">**documentation**</a> and the <a href="#quick-start">**quick start**</a> below.

-Special thanks to (haryadel)[https://github.com/harryadel] and (StorytellerCZ)[https://github.com/StorytellerCZ] for the migration to Meteor 3.0
+Huge thanks to [haryadel](https://github.com/harryadel) and [StorytellerCZ)(https://github.com/StorytellerCZ) for the migration to Meteor 3.0!

 ## Developer Friendly GUI and API